Ongoing Projects

-Development of stem cell-based therapies for the treatment of encephalopathy of prematurity
+Development of human umbilical cord mesenchymal stromal cell-based therapies for the treatment of encephalopathy of prematurity

-The development of cell transplantation as a therapy for perinatal hypoxic of preterm birth-related brain injury in the fetus and newborn is our research focus.
+This project focuses on the development of cell transplantation as a therapy for perinatal brain injury in the fetus and newborn associated with preterm birth.
 Encephalopathy of prematurity leads to severe neonatal morbidity and mortality and to long-term neurological deficits.
 Etiologies mainly include hypoxia-ischemia due to reduced cerebral blood flow and maternal/fetal infection and inflammation.
 The damage is characterized by the degeneration of the white and grey matter, mostly due to maturation arrest of oligodendrocyte progenitor cells (OPC), followed by myelination disturbances and neuronal degeneration.

 Perinatal tissues have gained increasing interest as sources of stem cells, due to their availability, minimally-invasive collection, and low immunogenicity.
 Mesenchymal stromal cells (MSC) derived from perinatal tissues are recognized as promising tools in regenerative medicine through their immunomodulatory, anti-microbial and anti-inflammatory capacities.
 Their mechanisms of action are attributed to the cells’ secretome rather than to their differentiation and replacement capacities.